wking/swc-boot-camps/GoodProgrammingPractice.md

 to change the number of time steps or end time we'd have to edit our function, so let's pass those in as arguments too.

+Update `simulate` and pass in the initial populations of predators and prey, the end time and the number of time steps.
+Remember to update the glue code too!

-We've now make our function more general - rather than run a simulation over a specific number of steps to a specific end-time we can now choose how many steps and till when it runs.
+Rather than run a simulation over a specific number of steps to a specific end-time we can now choose how many steps and till when it runs.
 We've made our function more general, flexible, and useful.

 ## Modularise into modules